TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 I was tempted to open this up such that the user could supply any number, but I think we get plenty of IO with some of the other projects in this repo.

+### Game of Life Rules

+For those of you that don't know, the Game of Life is basically a cell simulation where cells are arranged in an infinite grid.
+Each cell has one of two states: alive or dead.

+At each turn, all cells are evaluated using the following rules:

+- Any live cell with fewer than two live neighbors dies, as if caused by underpopulation.
+- Any live cell with two or three live neighbors lives on to the next generation.
+- Any live cell with more than three live neighbors dies, as if by overpopulation.
+- Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+For more information, check out the [Wikipedia page for Conway's Game of Life][15].

+Of course, for the purposes of the repo, here are the requirements for a contribution:

+1. Source code must fit in a single file
+2. Grid must wrap-around on the edges (think [asteroids][16])
+3. The program must support the following command line arguments
+    - Grid width (assume square grid)
+    - Frame rate (frames/second)
+    - Total number of frames
+    - Spawn rate (% of living vs. dead as decimal between 0 and 1)
+4. Simulation must be a GUI
+    - An exception to this rule can be made for languages where it's impossible or impractical to have an actual GUI.
+In that case, a terminal application is sufficient.

+Beyond that, there's really no hard-and-fast requirements.
+All I ask is that solutions are minimal.
+In other words, don't worry about command line options or GUI elements.
+Keep it simple.
+Remember, the goal is to show off language features.

+Also, I ask that you don't use external libraries.
+I like for these files to be as easy as possible to test, so limiting dependencies is helpful.

+### Hello World Rules

+Hello World is a standard program used to introduce a programming language.
+As a result, the rules are pretty simple.
+For each language, create a program that writes the string "Hello, World!" to standard output.
+Ideally, the solution should be as simple as possible.

+### Quine Rules

+For those of you that don't know, a quine is a program which can replicate itself--or more specifically:

+> A quine is a non-empty computer program which takes no input and produces a
+> copy of its own source code as its only output.

+Thanks, [Wikipedia][14]!

+For the purposes of this repo, the solution should be simple.
+We're not here to play code golf, but we're also not here to practice obfuscation.
+Just be reasonable with your solution.

 ### Reverse a String Rules